escodebar/escodebar/README.md

 I also introduced retrospectives and daily standup meetings to improve the collaboration within the team.

 **Manufacturing execution system prototype:**
-To understand the needs of our manufacturing, I prototyped a user interface for a manufacturing execution system.
+To understand the needs of our manufacturing processes, I prototyped a user interface for a manufacturing execution system.
 It allows operators to pick tasks according to the specified work place and execute it.
-It communicates with a backend via gRPC.

 **Detector system user interface:**
-I rewrote the user interface for one of our most important products.
+I rebuilt the web interface for one of our most important detectors, to reduce the leakage of implementation details and provide a more intuitive abstraction to its users.
-It communicates with a backend via gRPC and allows users to get system status information and getting as well as setting the system's configuration.
+It allows configuring the system and retrieving its status information.
 The software structure is used as the new standard for further inhouse developed web user interfaces.

 **Detector system calibration:**
-I helped rewriting the system calibration - one of the most challengings steps of our production - using domain driven design.
+I helped rewriting the system calibration - one of the most challenging steps of our production - using domain driven design.
-I interpreted the old code, translated it to psuedo code to describe the procedure to the team and implemented parts of the new system calibration.
+I interpreted the existing code for some of the steps in the core domain and explained the processes to the team.
+I implemented parts of the new system calibration as well as tooling for the supporting domains.
 I also run the system calibration during the development to test the results.

 **Hangouts Bitbucket service:**